 Fukujinzuke is a non-fermented sweet pickle made by seasoning vegetables such as radishes, eggplants, lotus roots, cucumbers, and shiitake mushrooms with soy sauce, sugar, mirin, and other seasonings.

-You might recognize it as "red pickles", but the red color is made by food coloring to make it contrast with the dark curry roux.
-In fact, naturally, fukujinzuke is orangey brown in color.
+You might recognize it as “red pickles,” but the red color is made by food coloring to make it contrast with the dark curry roux.
+Naturally, fukujinzuke is orangey brown.

 Shredded cheese

-Melty cheese is also a very popular topping option for Japanese curry.
+Melty cheese is also a popular topping option for Japanese curry.
 The addition of cheese gives the curry a unique dairy richness and depth.
-It may also be used to soften the spiciness of curry when it is too hot.
+It may also soften the spiciness of curry when it is too hot.
 Other than shredded cheese, some people use powdered cheese for a tangier taste.

-If using melty cheese, I'd recommend cheddar or gouda cheese, and if using powdered cheese, Parmesan or Pecorino cheese will add a stronger cheesy flavour to Japanese curry.
+If using melty cheese, I’d recommend cheddar or gouda cheese, and if using powdered cheese, Parmesan or Pecorino cheese will add a more robust cheesy flavor to Japanese curry.

 Egg

-It is a popular topping in Japan because the curry roux becomes milder when mixed with egg and also because it is a common household ingredient that you likely already have in your fridge.
+It is a popular topping in Japan because the curry roux becomes milder when mixed with egg and is a common household ingredient you likely already have in your fridge.

 Tonkatsu

-Tonkatsu is basically a Japanese deep fried pork cutlet.
-You might already know it but when Japanese style curry topped with tonkatsu is called "katsu curry".
-It's safe to say it's the ultimate version of Japanese curry and it's so good.
+Tonkatsu is a Japanese deep-fried pork cutlet.
+You might already know it, but when Japanese-style curry topped with tonkatsu is called “katsu curry.”
+It’s safe to say it’s the ultimate version of Japanese curry, and it’s so good.

-If you want to make an ultimate homemade tonkatsu, check out my tonkatsu recipe!
-You can also make it with chicken katsu variation as well!
+To make an ultimate homemade tonkatsu, check out my Tonkatsu recipe!
+You can also make it with Chicken Katsu variation as well!

 Karaage

-Karaage is a Japanese style fried chicken, and it's not as popular topping as tonkatsu, but a lot of people like it together with Japanese curry.
+Karaage is a Japanese-style fried chicken, and it’s not as popular a topping as tonkatsu, but many people like it with Japanese curry.

-If you want to use Japanese fried chicken as topping, you can either check out my karaage recipe or tatsuta age recipe.
+If you want to use Japanese fried chicken as a topping, you can check out my Karaage or Tatsuta age recipe.

 Rakkyouzuke

-Rakkyo (Allium Chinense) is a vegetable belonging to the Liliaceae family and the leek genus.
-In English it has many names such as "Chinese onion", "Chinese scallion", "Japanese scallion" and looks a bit like a cross between a garlic clove and shallot.
+Rakkyo (Allium Chinense) is a vegetable from the Liliaceae family and the leek genus.
+In English, it has many names, such as “Chinese onion,” “Chinese scallion,” and “Japanese scallion,” and looks a bit like a cross between a garlic clove and a shallot.
 It has a unique aroma and pungent taste.
-When rakkyo is pickled in sweet vinegar, it's called rakkyozuke.
+When rakkyo is pickled in sweet vinegar, it’s called rakkyozuke.

 Some people use it as a topping for curry instead of fukujinzuke.
-While some people love the unique flavor of rakkyo, there are quite a few who dislike it as well.
+While some people love the unique flavor of rakkyo, quite a few dislike it.

 Natto

-This can be the most surprising topping, but it is one of the most well known toppings for Japanese curry.
-Natto is a fermented food made from softened soybeans that have been boiled or steamed and fermented by the bacillus natto.
+This can be the most surprising topping, but it is one of the most well-known toppings for Japanese curry.
+Natto is a fermented food made from softened soybeans boiled, steamed, and fermented by the bacillus natto.

-You might think "it's never going to work" but in fact, they go very well together.
-I liked it as a kid myself, and still like it to this day.
+You might think, “It’s never going to work,” but they go well together.
+I liked it as a kid and still like it to this day.

-However, natto is a food that can be loved or hated, so do not put natto on your curry unless you're 100% sure that you like natto on its own first.
-If you want to know more about natto, I have a comprehensive article about natto here.
+However, natto is a food that can be loved or hated, so do not put it on your curry unless you’re 100% sure you like it first.
+If you want to know more about natto, I have a comprehensive article about Natto.

 Now we have come to the last part, secret ingredients!
-Using only curry roux cubes makes great curry for sure, but using secret ingredients with roux cubes makes pro curry and rice.
+Using only curry roux cubes makes excellent curry, but using secret ingredients with roux cubes makes pro curry and rice.

-In fact, did you know most restaurants serving curry rice do not actually make curry from scratch.
-They actually use roux cubes too!
-So what makes them special compared to home cooked curry?
+Did you know most restaurants serving curry rice do not make curry from scratch?
+They often use wholesale roux cubes!
+So what makes them unique compared to home-cooked curry?
 The answer is in the secret ingredients.

-I'll give you some ideas of secret ingredients that improve the taste of home cooked curry rice.
-Using different secret ingredients every time and then see how's different from last time!
+I’ll give you some ideas of secret ingredients that improve the taste of home-cooked curry rice.
+Use different secret ingredients every time, and then see how it’s different from the last time!

 Caramelized onions

 This is a pretty recent discovery for me.
-I always add onions to curry (despite not being a huge fan of onions myself haha) and I always thought that frying them until softened is enough.
-That is until I tried adding "caramelized onions" and it was a game changer!
+I always add onions to curry, and I always thought that frying them until softened is enough.
+That is until I tried adding “caramelized onions,” which was a game changer!

-Whether you have Japanese curry roux or not, caramelized onions will add a rich, gravy like taste to your curry as well as improve the colour.
-It's time consuming, but it's worth putting in that time to level up your curry.
-I've included steps on how to caramelize onions in the recipe below.
+Whether you have Japanese curry roux or not, caramelized onions will add a rich, gravy-like taste to your curry and improve the color.
+It’s time-consuming but worth putting in that time to level up your curry.
+I’ve included steps on how to caramelize onions in the recipe below.

 - Timing: 40 mins